Reducing portion sizes for takeaway food

 Society for Social Medicine

 Social medicine is the study of health in its widest sense.
 It recognizes the broad determinants of health – income and poverty, education, environmental factors such as housing and transport – as well as health care and genetic influences.
 The Society for Social Medicine (SSM) aims to promote the development of scientific knowledge in social medicine.
 This covers a range of subjects including epidemiology, the medical and health needs of society, the provision and organization of health services and the prevention of disease.

-The NIHR collaborates with Public Health England on NIHR Health Protection Research Units (HPRUs).
-HPRUs are research partnerships between universities and Public Health England, and act as centres of excellence in multidisciplinary health protection research in England.
+The NIHR collaborates with the UK Health Security Agency (UKHSA) on NIHR Health Protection Research Units (HPRUs).
+HPRUs are research partnerships between universities and the UK Health Security Agency, and act as centres of excellence in multidisciplinary health protection research in England.